tekknolagi/tekknolagi.github.com/_posts/2024-03-15-wakeonlan.md

 [sleep-on-lan](https://github.com/SR-G/sleep-on-lan), which I can run on the desktop machine and it will make the computer *sleep* when it receives a magic packet.
 It does this by waiting for the same magic packet but to the *reversed* MAC address.
-I set that up as an unprivilged user service on the big desktop and now the "Sleep" button actually works.
+I set that up as an unprivileged user service on the big desktop and now the "Sleep" button actually works.

 ## All the code